grawi-sikorsky/1DCutter/README.md

 Application to cutting optimization.
 Java+SpringBoot.
 Have JWT user authorization.
 It optimizes cutting given pieces on stock rods to minimize waste and reduce count of diffrent cut patterns.

 # RUN
-Run docker-compose.yml from main catalog to deploy local dev environment.
+Run docker-compose.yml from /docker/dev catalog to deploy local dev environment.
 Enter http://localhost